 where $\boldsymbol{\epsilon}_{t_j} = (\epsilon(s_1,t_j),\ldots,\epsilon(s_n,t_j))^\top \sim \mathcal{N}_n(\boldsymbol{0},\mathbf{F}_n).$

-The following results demonstrate that the Kronecker structure allows us to represent $\boldsymbol{\omega}$ as a Gaussian Markov random field in its innovation form (GMRFI), which, through appropriate adjacency relations, captures both temporal and spatial dependencies.
+The following results demonstrate that the Kronecker structure allows us to represent $\boldsymbol{\omega}$ as a GMRFI form, which, through appropriate adjacency relations, captures both temporal and spatial dependencies.
 We begin by showing that when $\boldsymbol{\omega}_{s_j}$ follows an AR($p$) structure, it admits such a representation.
-In particular, it can be expressed as a DAGAR process, where each coefficient $b_{ij}$ is defined in terms of the parameters of the corresponding autoregressive polynomial.
+In particular, it can be expressed as a DAGAR process, where each coefficient $b_{jl}$ is defined in terms of the coeficients obtained through the Durbin Levinson recursion.